platinumjesus/webdesign/chapter1.md

 Hexadecimal | `#ff00ba`  | Describes the RGB value as 3 consecutive hexadecimal numbers (#rrggbb).
 In this case `ff` is the red value, `00` green, and `ba` blue.
 RGB | `rgb(34, 12, 64)` | A different way of writing RGB colors, with decimal numbers (0...255) for red, green and blue instead of hex numbers.
 RGBA | `rgba(34, 12, 64, 0.3)` | Exactly the same as the previous, but additionally, the opacity of the color (0...1) can be defined with the last parameter.

-# Resources

-[Stackoverflow](http://stackoverflow.com) is a question-and-answer community for developers.
-Most of the problems you'll encounter have probably been answered there already.

-[The Mozilla Developer Network](http://developer.mozilla.org) is a wiki-like site with very thorough documentation on everything we're covering here.

-[CSS-Tricks](http://css-tricks.com) is a website with articles, tips and guides on web design and various related topics.

-[Codecademy](http://codecademy.com) is an educational site with great interactive development courses.